paloul/babylon-eks-cluster/Readme.md

 From within the `babylon-1` folder execute:
 ```
+# Set an environment variable for your AWS cluster name.
+This will be picked by
+# kfctl and set value to metadata.name. alb-ingress-controller requires correct
+# value to provision application load balancers.
+Alb will be only created with
+# correct cluster name.
+export AWS_CLUSTER_NAME=<YOUR EKS CLUSTER NAME>

 kfctl apply -V -f kfctl_aws.yaml
 ```
 The above command will go through and instantiate all the Kubeflow pieces in the cluster.